GSEC vs Security+

 Is GSEC worth more than double the price of Security+?

 For career impact per dollar, it depends on your stage.
 Security+ at $404 unlocks the broadest range of entry-to-mid-level security roles and is often the minimum requirement.
-GSEC at $949 (exam only — SANS training courses run $7K+) delivers a $22K higher average salary but targets professionals who already have a security foundation.
+GSEC at $949 (exam only — SANS training courses run $7K+) delivers a roughly $15K higher average salary but targets professionals who already have a security foundation.
 If your employer covers SANS training, GSEC is absolutely worth it.
 If you're self-funding early in your career, Security+ gives you more immediate ROI.

 Do employers prefer GSEC over Security+?